Skip to main content

 #

 Agent packages declare their available output formats through build templates.
-The operator selects the desired format at build time.
+Each template has a platform, arch, mode (beacon or session), and format.
+The operator specifies the desired combination at build time; the teamserver resolves the correct template internally.
 Common formats include:

 PlatformFormats